rescript-lang/rescript-vscode/CONTRIBUTING.md

 Snippets are also synced from https://github.com/rescript-lang/rescript-sublime.
 VSCode snippets docs [here](https://code.visualstudio.com/api/references/contribution-points#contributes.snippets).

+### Autocomplete, Jump To Definition, Type Hint, Etc.

+These are taken care of by the binary at [rescript-editor-support](https://github.com/rescript-lang/rescript-editor-support).
+We just invoke it in `RescriptEditorSupport.ts`.

+## Rough Description Of How The Plugin Works

-## Editor Diagnostics
+### Editor Diagnostics

 They should be synced in from `lib/bs/.compiler.log` build.
 Don't take them from other places.

-## Rough Description Of How The Plugin Works

 ### `.compiler.log`